JJSanabriaS/JJSanabriaS/README.md

 *************************************************************************************************************
 - 🔭 I’m currently working on self proyects and checking new technologies

-# Most of repositories had some level of NDA (even if it is unspoken), so the real tecnichal work done is not presented, just a general idea
+# Most of repositories had some level of NDA (even if it is unspoken), so the real technical work done is not presented, just a general idea